Dilation and curettage can diagnose or treat a uterine condition.

 To diagnose a condition

-Your doctor might recommend a D&C to diagnose a condition if:
+Your doctor might recommend a type of D&C called endometrial sampling to diagnose a condition if:

 - You have abnormal uterine bleeding

 - Your doctor discovers abnormal endometrial cells during a routine test for cervical cancer

 To perform the test, your doctor collects a tissue sample from the lining of your uterus (endometrium) and sends the sample to a lab for testing.
 The test can check for:

 - Endometrial hyperplasia — a precancerous condition in which the uterine lining becomes too thick